18+ | Commercial Content | T&Cs apply | Begambleaware.org

 “I’m inspired by Neymar and Messi.
 They’re great players.
 I try to follow their games and copy what they do in training.”

-When Dembélé broke through at Breton club Rennes last season, he showed the versatility to play on either wing or through the middle.
+When Dembélé broke through at Breton club Rennes the season before last, he showed the versatility to play on either wing or through the middle.
 There was no hiding the youngster’s confidence in his own ability.

 Before he had even made his first team debut, he launched his own website – it was quickly removed.
 Clearly someone had a quiet word.

-No-one in the Bundesliga who played more than 1,000 minutes attempted as many as Dembélé’s 8.1 dribbles per game.
-The teenager completed 4.5 per 90 and only Douglas Costa of Bayern Munich at 3.8 came anywhere close.
+No-one in the Douglas Costa of Bayern Munich at 3.8 came anywhere close.

 Impressively, the Frenchman bettered Messi for attempts and successful dribbles.
 Mostly playing on the left, his ability with either foot makes him a danger off both flanks; cutting inside or beating defenders to the by-line.